miklevin/MikeLev.in/_posts/2024-11-20-flow-state-alternation.md

 ---

+**Me**: Hey Gemini-Advanced, now that you have the context of knowing what I'm doing with this whole Pipulate workflow pipeline thing, tell me 100 interesting things!

+**Gemini-Advanced**:

 ## 100 Interesting Things

 1. **The Rise of Server-Side Rendering (SSR):** After years of client-side dominance with JavaScript frameworks, SSR is making a comeback.
 FastHTML embraces this trend, offering performance and SEO benefits.